 A system like this can be strengthened by splitting the keys.
 A bank can protect a key K by generating several random strings of bits $K_1, K_2, ..., K_n$, each of which is the same size as K. Then the true key K can be encrypted by XORing it with all of the random keys.
 The encrypted key and all the random keys are sent by separate armored cars.
 If all of the cars arrive safely, then the receiver XORs all n+1 keys to obtain K. If any cars are lost, then a new key can be generated, and the process repeated.
-An attacker can only obtain the key K by stealing the keys from all n+1 armored cars, without the thefts being detecting.
-This would appear to be difficult.
+An attacker can only obtain the key K by stealing the keys from all n+1 armored cars, without the thefts being detected; clearly a difficult task.